DCC-Lab/PyTissueOptics/README.md

            def getScatteringAngles(self, photon) -> (float, float):
                # Do your thing here with self.myProperty and compute theta, phi
                # Use Photon if needed (position, direction, wavelength, etc..)
                return (theta, phi)

       ```

+3. If `photon.keepPathHistory()` is called, it will keep track all positions during its lifetime.
+You can then compute whatever you want by rewriting that part of the code or with a hook function I will write at some point.

-3. Maybe you want to compute some funky stats?
+4. Maybe you want to compute some funky stats?
 At each step, `scoreStepping` is called with the photon and the drop in energy a that step.
 When leaving the geometry, `scoreLeaving` is called with the photon and the last position inside.

-4. Maybe your have a special geometry?
+5. Maybe your have a special geometry?
 Subclass `Geometry` and override the `contains` method to compute whether or not a given position is inside your object or not.